college adjustment concerns college students freshman mental health, Adjusting to College Life: What to Expect

 Here are some key strategies that will help keep the peace and strengthen connections:

 • Set boundaries while respecting independence.
 One of the biggest challenges you’ll face is balancing your child’s newfound independence with household expectations.
 Your student may be used to managing their own schedule and making decisions without checking in.
-But home is a shared space where family routines and responsibilities matter.
+However, home is a shared space where family routines and responsibilities matter.

+✅ 1.
 Tip: Approach these conversations with curiosity rather than control to build trust and respect.

 • Listen more and talk less to build emotional safety.
 After months of living apart, your child may not immediately open up about their college experience.
 Focus on listening and give them space to share at their own pace.

-Tip: Create low-pressure opportunities for conversation, like taking a walk or cooking together.
+2. Tip: Create low-pressure opportunities for conversation, like taking a walk or cooking together.

 • Watch for yellow flags that indicate mental health concerns.
 College life can be emotionally taxing.
 Many students return home carrying stress, anxiety, or even depression.
 Be aware of changes in their behavior and mood.